photo by Canopy Dynamics

 Nestled in La Honda amongst the Santa Cruz mountains, Camp Jones Gulch is an invaluable stretch of redwood forest, which is not only home to notable tracts of trees like the ‘Valley of the Giants’ – one of the largest unprotected stands of old-growth redwoods in the region – its landscape is also crucial for the Pescadero watershed and rare and wildlife habitat.
 The property is rich with habitat diversity including 39 acres of rare old growth redwood forest, 668 acres of young growth redwood, Douglas fir, and hardwood forests, mature oak woodlands and other riparian woodlands.
 Its two creeks, Jones Gulch and McCormick creeks, are in the Pescadero watershed which is important for both endangered coho salmon and threatened steelhead trout.

 Camp Jones Gulch’s phenomenal habitat is made exponentially greater with neighboring Pescadero Creek County Park and Sam McDonald County Park creating over 10,000 acres of connected habitat—the largest patch of intact habitat in the Santa Cruz mountains.
 Special status species already known to occur on site include marbled murrelet, San Francisco dusky-footed woodrat, and California red-legged frog.
 Similar habitat in the region is known to host an additional 21 identified rare animals.
-Additional species expected to benefit from protecting Camp Jones Gulch and ongoing stewardship of its natural resources include the western pond turtle, San Francisco Garter snake, loggerhead shrike, northern harrier, white-tailed kite, olive-sided flycatcher, several bat species including Townsend’s big-eared bat, hoary bat, and pallid bat.
+Additional species expected to benefit from the protection Camp Jones Gulch and ongoing stewardship of its natural resources include the western pond turtle, San Francisco Garter snake, loggerhead shrike, northern harrier, white-tailed kite, olive-sided flycatcher, several bat species including Townsend’s big-eared bat, hoary bat, and pallid bat.

 Once cared for by Indigenous Peoples including the Oljon and Olpen for centuries, the Camp Jones Gulch property was heavily harvested in the late nineteenth and early twentieth centuries, and by 1926, just two tracts of old-growth redwoods remained.
 Eventually, it was owned by Sally M. Black who sold it to the YMCA in 1934.
 For more than 80 years boys and girls have been able to attend Camp Jones Gulch and find their connection with the natural world making it the first YMCA camp of its kind to serve girls–a condition of Mrs. Black when she sold the land to The Y in the 1930’s.
 Since 1950, every fourth and fifth grade student in San Mateo County School District, for one week, has experienced “outdoor school” at Camp Jones Gulch, giving them an opportunity to interact with nature and the ancient redwoods in the area.